DocTree

 The basic parts of the collection are the notes - in this case, just pieces of text with a title.
 Functions for this are contained in the Note menu:

-The forward/back movement mentioned here means moving from note to note; in the tree this corresponds to downwards/upwards.
+The forward/back movement mentioned here means moving from note to note; in the tree structure this corresponds to downwards/upwards.

 Not in this menu is the possibility to create a note under the current one by "splitting" the title; this is described here.